-Any aArea defined as a floodplain-within the FEMA 1% Annual Chance Floodplain (a.k.a.
-100-year floodplain) for which the natural stream has been redesigned and no longer exhibits characteristics of a natural channel and/or its floodplain has been significantly modified, graded, filled, or otherwise disturbed.
+Area within the FEMA 1% Annual Chance Floodplain (a.k.a.
+100-year floodplain) for which the natural stream has been redesigned and no longer exhibits characteristics of a natural channel and/or its floodplain has been significantly modified, Any area defined as a floodplain within the FEMA 100 year floodplain.
 These areas have typically been channelized or the land within these areas has been graded, filled, or otherwise disturbed.